Ronald Ebens: Consequences

-On July 1, 1982, the Detroit Free Press published a front page article about Chin's killing.
+On July 1, 1982, the Detroit Free Press published a front-page article about Chin's killing.
 The United Auto Workers told Chrysler of a plan to strike if Ebens remained employed with Chrysler.
 As management, Ebens was not a member of the union, and the company placed him on vacation, asking him to leave Warren Truck Assembly later that same day.
-On July 16, he was placed on unpaid status pending resolution of the case.
+On July 16, Ebens was placed on unpaid status pending resolution of the case.

-On March 16, 1983, after a plea bargain was reached the previous month to reduce the charge to third-degree manslaughter (which had no minimum sentence and could be resolved with probation), Judge Charles Kaufman sentenced Ebens and Nitz to three years' probation, a $3,000 fine, and $780 in court costs; because Chin initiated the physical altercation, neither defendant had prior convictions, that Chin survived for four days on life support lent reasonable doubt to the case of intent to murder, and there was no Wayne County prosecutor present to argue for a more severe punishment.
+On March 16, 1983, after a plea bargain was reached the previous month to reduce the charge to third-degree manslaughter (which had no minimum sentence and could be resolved with probation), Judge Charles Kaufman sentenced Ebens and Nitz to three years' probation, a $3,000 fine, and $780 in court costs, explaining that his decision was based on Chin having initiated the physical altercation, on neither defendant having prior convictions, on Chin afterward having survived four days on life support and this fact lending reasonable doubt to the case of intent to murder, and on there being no Wayne County prosecutor present to argue for a more severe punishment.
 Kaufman later wrote, "These weren't the kind of men you send to jail ...
 You don't make the punishment fit the crime; you make the punishment fit the criminal."

 On March 28, 1983, Chrysler formally discharged Ebens from his position at Chrysler, citing that his plea entered a felony conviction on his criminal record.

-Meanwhile, protests from the Asian-American community and Detroit media led to a federal investigation, a November 1983 indictment by a grand jury for the violation of Vincent Chin's and Jimmy Choi's civil rights, and a June 1984 trial in which Michael Nitz was acquitted of all charges, and Ebens was acquitted of one charge, and found guilty of the other.
+Meanwhile, protests from the Asian-American community and Detroit media led to a federal investigation, a November 1983 indictment by a grand jury for the violation of Chin's and Choi's civil rights, and a June 1984 trial in which Nitz was acquitted of all charges, and Ebens was acquitted of one charge, and found guilty of the other.
 He was sentenced to 25 years in prison.

 Ebens' lawyers appealed, and the 6th Circuit Court of Appeals found the trial judge to have erred in not allowing the defense to present key pieces of evidence, chiefly an audiotape of Liza Cheuk May Chan of the American Citizens for Justice interviewing Chin's friends together, creating the grounds for an argument that the prosecution tampered with the witness testimony by getting them to "agree on what happened".
-A retrial was ordered and Ronald Ebens was acquitted of the final charge, with a Cincinnati jury finding no racial motivation in the killing of Vincent Chin.
+A retrial was ordered, and Ebens was acquitted of the final charge, with a Cincinnati jury finding no racial motivation in the killing of Vincent Chin.